Thelma & Louise poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Thelma & Louise against these established plot points, we can identify how Ridley Scott utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Thelma & Louise within the drama genre.

 Ridley Scott's Structural Approach